 Lochranza is ideally located to explore Arran’s more rugged side.
 Surrounded by the island’s higher mountains and close to the majestic Glen Sannox, North Glen Sannox, Glen Iorsa and Glen Catacol, you have a real sense of being in a wild and untouched landscape.

-The Isle of Arran Distillery is located just five minute’s walk from our front door, and a tour of the distillery is one of the highlights of a trip to Arran.
+The Lochranza Distillery is located just five minute’s walk from our front door, and a tour of the distillery is one of the highlights of a trip to Arran.
 You can enjoy a relaxed lunch afterwards in their visitor’s centre cafe which enjoys spectacular views of Glen Easen.